toasti/imgur_upload/README.md

 # requirements

 - python 2.7; this should be shipped with all recent mac os x versions
-- requests package: install pip with `sudo easy_install pip` and then `sudo pip install requests`
+- requests package for python

 # installation

+First open a terminal and install pip with `sudo easy_install pip` and then install the requests package with `sudo pip install requests`.

-move all files to `~/Library/Services`. `~/Library/` is hidden by default, you can direct a finder window there with `open ~/Library/Services`. the folder structure should look like this:
+Move all files of this repository to `~/Library/Services`. `~/Library/` is hidden by default, you can direct a finder window there with `open ~/Library/Services` in a terminal, or in a finder: in the menu `Go -> Go to folder...`.
+The folder structure should look like this:

 ```
     ~/Library/Services/upload to imgur.workflow